hero media

 Whale migration in Australia is a magical time.
 Here is where to join in.

-But where are the best places to go to make out the breaches and water spouts of thousands of migrating whales?
+But where are the best places to go to see the breaches and water spouts of thousands of migrating whales?
 Here are the top whale-watching locations in Australia.

 1. Hervey Bay, Qld

 Every winter, pods of humpback whales can be spotted off the east coast of Australia.
-They make their way up from Antarctica to the Great Barrier Reef to mate and give birth, before taking their calves out of the nursery and going back down south.
+They make their way up from Antarctica to the Great Barrier Reef to mate and give birth, then take their calves out of the nursery and head back south.

 It is for this reason that the warm and sheltered waters of the Great Sandy Marine Park on the Fraser Coast and nearby K’gari make for the ideal rest area for migrating whales.